 - Computer and software sales, acquisition and development agreements

 - Secured and unsecured financings

 Owen’s experience also includes counseling nonprofits on their governance, operational, and investment issues.
 He has served as a member, officer and/or director of many civic and nonprofit organization committees, task forces, and boards of directors.
-For almost two decades, Owen and his colleagues at Tonkon Torp have provided pro bono legal services to Albina Head Start, which serves approximately 1,000 children and their families.
+For over two decades, Owen and his colleagues at Tonkon Torp have provided pro bono legal services to Albina Head Start, which serves approximately 1,000 children and their families.

 Featured Representative Matters